ROMANS 8:

 Actually, that's all I know about

-the old mill, and even that is secondhand information.
+the old mill, and even that is second-hand information.

-However, I would like to use a little
+However, I would like to use a

-imagination in order to fill out my story.
+little imagination in order to fill out my story.

 I hope you don't mind.

-I would like to imagine, that back
+I would like to imagine that back

 in the bad old days, a tramp used to take refuge in its dark interior.

-He had found a loose board on its crumbling exterior, and had just managed to squeeze inside.
+crumbling exterior, and had just managed to squeeze inside.

 And the place suited him.